Institutional Research and Effectiveness

-The Higher Education Opportunity Act (Public Law 110-315) was enacted Aug.
+The Higher Education Opportunity Act was enacted Aug.
 14, 2008, and reauthorizes the Higher Education Act of 1965, as amended.
-The links below provide our site visitors with the consumer information required by the law.
-Adobe Acrobat Reader is required for some of the information links.
+The links below provide our website visitors with the consumer information required by this law.
+Adobe Acrobat Reader is required for some links.

 To access textbook information, please follow the steps below:

-- Salve Regina is accredited by the New England Association of Schools and Colleges.
+- Salve Regina is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc).

 - The visual arts programs are accredited by the National Association of Schools of Art and Design.